tarekfoudanojom/Mobile-Base-Arc-/rules/10_multi_environment_setup_guide.md

 # 🌍 Multi-Environment Setup Guide

-This comprehensive guide explains how to implement and manage multiple environments (Development, Staging, Production) in the Nojom Flutter application.
+This comprehensive guide explains how to implement and manage multiple environments (Development, Staging, Production) in Flutter applications.

 ---